secorolab/FloorPlan-DSL/README.md

 ## Tutorial

 Modelling an environment can be straight-forward with some background information on how the concepts are specified and related to each other.
 [This tutorial](docs/Tutorial.md) will explain the concepts of the language and how to position them in the environment.
-An overview of the concepts and their attributes is available [here](docs/concepts.md)
+An overview of the concepts and their attributes is available [here](docs/concepts.md).
+A tutorial on the variation DSL is also available [here](docs/Variation.md).
 # Acknowledgement

 This work is part of a project that has received funding from the European Union's Horizon 2020 research and innovation programme SESAME under grant agreement No 101017258.